MENASourceSep 27, 2023

 The bottom line of this latest flare-up of violence along the Lebanon-Israel border is that Hezbollah, in coordination with Hamas, launched the largest barrage of rockets into Israel in nearly seventeen years without facing any repercussions.

 Nicholas Blanford is a nonresident senior fellow with the Atlantic Council’s Middle East Programs.

-Blanford is the Beirut correspondent of The Christian Science Monitor and a defense and security consultant for IHS/Jane’s.
-In addition, he writes regularly for The Times (London), The Daily Star (Beirut), and Al-Jazeera America.
+Blanford is a Beirut-based consultant and a defense and security correspondent for IHS/Jane’s.
+Previously, he was the Beirut correspondent of The Christian Science Monitor.
+In addition, he wrote regularly for The Times (London), The Daily Star (Beirut), and Al-Jazeera America.
 His work has also appeared in the New York Times, The Boston Globe, USA Today, and The National (Abu Dhabi).

 Based in Lebanon since 1994, he has also reported from Iraq, Syria, Saudi Arabia, Qatar, Kuwait, and Morocco.
 He regularly participates in seminars and conferences and has briefed government agencies and militaries on issues related to the Levant.
 He has also participated in Track II discussions connected to the Middle East peace process.